 - This recipe freezes well for up to 3 months.

-It takes a lot to impress me at a restaurant so if I'm going to make a restaurant copycat recipe (you can see my other copycat recipes at the bottom of the recipe card), you know it's gotta be worth my time!
+It takes a lot to impress me at a restaurant so if I'm going to make a restaurant copycat recipe (see more copycat recipes HERE) you know it's gotta be worth my time!
 I've said it before, but creating a copycat recipe is a hell of a lot more work than simply creating a recipe from scratch.

 Not to brag or anything, but I usually like my copycat recipes better than the original and so does my family.
 I have even had readers write and tell me they like my copycat version better than the restaurant's original recipe.
 My teenage son also said he prefers this ginger beef ‘fake-out’ version over the original take-out!
 So if you're looking for a delicious recipe for ginger beef, you'll love this one.